Skip to Content

 Since banana peppers are harvested so early (for peppers), they are one of the few pepper types that can be succession planted.
 If you want consistent harvests for several weeks, plant new seeds weekly in the spring.

 I like to plant 2 plants each week starting in mid-March and ending in mid-April.
-Then, come August, you should have new banana peppers ready to pick every week for the next few months!
+Then, come August, you should have new banana peppers ready to pick every week until winter arrives!

 What To Do With Banana Peppers